teaching-on-testbeds/serve-system-chi/snippets/triton.md

 and run our benchmark with higher concurrency.
 (2 instances on each GPU, because we noticed that a single instance used less than half a GPU.)

 Watch the `nvtop` output as you run this test!
+(Take a screenshot!)

 :::